tonylins/simclr-converter/README.md

 ### Performance

-To validate the correctness of the conversion, I tested the performance of the models using PyTorch standard augmentation on ImageNet (but **without normalization**, as the original TF models were not trained with augmentation), using commands:
+To validate the correctness of the conversion, I tested the performance of the models using PyTorch standard augmentation on ImageNet (but **without normalization**, as the original TF models were not trained with normalization), using commands:

 ```
 python eval.py /path/to/imagenet -a resnet50-1x/resnet50-2x/resnet50-4x